tagspaces/documentation/docs/tutorials/wasabi-locations.md

 The list of allowed actions in the previous JSON file is only a suggestion.
 The actions can be reduced, to just those which are really needed for your use case.
 :::

-### Read-only policy
+### Read-only policy for a bucket

-Depending on your use-case you may want to access the bucket in a read-only mode
+Depending on your use-case you may want to access the bucket in a read-only mode, with the following policy you can achieve this.

 ```json
 {